-DETAILS OF APPEAL - TO BE COMPLETED BY STUDENT

-Name: Student Number:

 Programme: Level of study (3, 4, 5, 6, 7 or 8):

 School/Partner College: Year of Study:

 Date of Panel/Hearing:

 Date of Outcome Letter:

 Addresses for correspondence in connection with your appeal:

 Postcode:

 Telephone Number:

 University email:

 Private email:

-Please indicate which Panel's decision you are appealing against: HWSS Stage 2 HWSS Stage 3 HWSS Return to Study Decision Please confirm what it is about the decision that you are appealing:
+Please indicate which Panel's dec cision you are appealing against:

+HWSS Stage 2 HWSS Stage 3 HWSS Return to Study Decision

+Please confirm what it is about the decision that you are appealing:
-An appeal can only be submitted on one or more of the following grounds.
-Please indicate the ground(s) for your appeal by ticking the appropriate box.

-A. There was a procedural irregularity in the conduct or the investigation that may render the original decision unsafe

-B. New material evidence is available which the student was unable, for valid reasons, to provide earlier in the process and which may have resulted in a different outcome

-C. The outcome/decision/action taken was unreasonable

-In relation to the ground(s) you have indicated above (A, B or C), please explain for each relevant ground why you are dissatisfied with the decision or penalty at the previous stage of the Procedure.

-Ground A

-Please explain why you believe that there was an 'irregularity' in the Procedure in how your case has been considered at a previous stage of the process and how you believe this has affected the outcome (include relevant documents with your submitted appeal, or indicate 'to follow' with timescale for their availability).

-Please provide an explanation below together with a list of relevant documents:
+Appendix 5 An appeal can only be submitted on one or more of the following grounds.
+Please indicate the ground your appeal by ticking the appropriate box. l(s) for A. There was a procedural irregularity in the conduct or the investigation that may render the original decision unsafe B. New material evidence is available which the student was unable, for valid reasons, to provide earlier in the process and which may have resulted in a different outcome C. The outcome/decision/action taken was unreasonable In relation to the ground(s) you have indicated above (A, B or C), please explain for each relevant ground you are dissatisfied with the decision or penalty at the previous stage of the Procedure. nd why Ground A Please explain why you believe that there was an 'irregularity' in the Procedure in how your case has been considered at a previous stage of the process and how you believe this has affected the outcome (includ documents with your submitted appeal, or indicate 'to follow' with timescale for their availability).
+Please provide an explanation below together with a list of relevant documents: Ground B Please list the documentary evidence you intend to use, and clearly explain why this was not available at stage of the procedure and the relevance of the evidence to your appeal (include relevant documents w submitted appeal, or indicate to follow with timescale for their availability).
+Please provide an explanation below together with a list of relevant documents: Ground C Please explain why you believe the outcome/decision reached or action taken at an earlier stage was ur and the evidence you wish to use to support this include relevant documents reasonable

-Ground B

-Please list the documentary evidence you intend to use, and clearly explain why this was not available at an earlier stage of the procedure and the relevance of the evidence to your appeal (include relevant documents with your submitted appeal, or indicate to follow with timescale for their availability).

-Please provide an explanation below together with a list of relevant documents:

-Ground C

-Please explain why you believe the outcome/decision reached or action taken at an earlier stage was unreasonable and the evidence you wish to use to support this include relevant documents

-Please provide an explanation below together with a list of relevant documents: